croit/vagrant-demo/README.md

 ## (Optional) Adding mons
 Configure a disk as mon, then select 'Show services' to create an additional Ceph monitor service.

-Keep in mind that there should be a odd number of mons for optimal fault tolerance.
+Keep in mind that there should be an odd number of mons for optimal fault tolerance.

 ## Test the cluster with RBD